sachavarone/passeportvacances.jl/README.md

     a modelisation as a Mixed Integer Programming model (MIP) a query to a MIP solver, by default Cbc a solution written to a MySQL database

+It does not include
+    a database
+    views as requests in the database so that this project is usefull only if you have your own data.

+Usage: passeporvacances.run(database_name)